Oxxxymiron: 2017–present

 In reaction to the 2022 Russian invasion of Ukraine, Oxxxymiron called for an anti-war movement, stating, "I know that most people in Russia are against this war, and I am confident that the more people would talk about their real attitude to it, the faster we can stop this horror."
 He cancelled six sold-out concerts in Moscow and St. Petersburg, stating, "I cannot entertain you when Russian missiles are falling on Ukraine.
 When residents of Kyiv are forced to hide in basements and in the metro, while people are dying."
 He later said that it was impossible to hold an anti-war concert in Russia because "total censorship has been implemented, and anyone who speaks out against the war in any way becomes a potential target for criminal prosecution."
 He went on to announce a series of benefit concerts in other countries, entitled "Russians Against War", the proceeds from which would be donated to NGOs helping Ukrainian refugees.
 The first of these concerts was held in Istanbul, which has a large Russian diaspora consisting of people who left the country in protest of the invasion.
-The other two concerts were held in London and Berlin.
 In September, he returned to Russia; the next month, the Russian justice ministry added him to the list of foreign agents.

 Battle rap

-Oxxxymiron is the most viewed battle rapper in the world.
+Oxxxymiron is the 7th most viewed battle rapper in the world.
 Amount of views of his rap battles exceed 120 million on YouTube.

 Oxxxymiron participated in the Russian battle rap league Versus Battle five times and won the first four of them.